 Museum seeks volunteers for Amtrak program

-Information on the Amtrak docent program will be presented at 6:30 p.m.
-Tuesday, Sept.
-10, at the museum, 1451 Main St. Anyone interested in becoming a docent is invited to attend.
+An informational meeting on the Klamath County Museum’s Amtrak docent program will be held at 6:30 p.m.
+Tuesday, Oct.
+8, at the museum, 1451 Main St. Anyone interested in becoming a docent on the train is invited to attend.

 Docents provide an interpretive program for passengers on the Coast Starlight route between Klamath Falls and Eugene.
 The route passes through the communities of Chiloquin, Chemult and Oakridge, crossing the Cascade Mountain range near Willamette Pass.

 The volunteer work requires completion of a training program, an aptitude for public speaking and willingness to put in a long day, said Klamath County Museum manager Todd Kepple.

 Volunteers must purchase a script for the presentation, but do not have to buy tickets for the train trip.

 Volunteer docents board the train around 8:00 a.m. in Klamath Falls and make the four-hour trip to Eugene, providing narration about features such as lakes, forests, wildlife, historic sites and geology.